zzbazza/instagram-scraper/README.md

 During the run, the actor will output messages letting the you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.
-When posts are loaded from the page, you should see a message about this event with a loaded post count and total post count for each page.
+When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

 If you provide incorrect input to the actor, it will immediately stop with Failure state and output an explanation of what is wrong.

 ## Dataset items

-During the run, the actor is storing results into dataset, each post is a separate item in the dataset and it's structure looks like this:
+During the run, the actor is storing results into dataset, each item is a separate item in the dataset and it's structure looks like this:

 ```json